Size does matter, especially when it comes to buying the right pair of sunglasses. Not sure about which size you need?

 Here's how to measure with a credit card:

-- Take any credit or debit card at hand (they are the same size anyway).
+- Take any credit or debit card.

 - If the edge of the card extends further than the edge of your eye, you are a small size (size: S)

-- If the edge of the card ends at the outer edge of your eye, you are medium size (size: M)
+- If the edge of the card ends at the outer edge of your eye, you are a medium size (size: M)

 - If the edge of the card ends before the outer edge of your eye, you are a large size (size: L)